FrederikTrampenau/SquadGoals/README.md

 Squad Goals is a project developed and owned by Frederik Trampenau.

+## How To Get The Project
+To get and open the project you have to...
+1. Clone the repository
+2. Right-click "SquadGoals-Client/SquadGoals.uproject"
+3. Select "Generate Visual Studio project files"
+4. Open the "SquadGoals-Client/SquadGoals.sln" solution
+5. Rebuild the solution
+6. Run the "SquadGoals" configuration in Debug mode

+Done!
+This should now open the project in Unreal Engine.

+## Tools & Tech Stack

+### Unreal Engine Version
+This project is developed using Unreal Engine version 5.3.2.

+### IDE
+There is no specific IDE that this project must be developed with.
+I personally tend to use JetBrains' Rider.

 ## Stages

 The project's status is divided into different "stages" of development.